Baby’s Drool Rash: How to Treat and Prevent It

 “Avoid rubbing or using a rough or abrasive towel, which can further aggravate the condition,” says Livpreet Singh, DO, a pediatrician at Scripps Coastal Medical Center Eastlake.
 “Also avoid washing the area too frequently or using any kind of medicated soap on the rash.
 Warm water is usually all you need.”

 Avoid using products that might be irritating to your baby’s sensitive skin.
-Be sure to use only mild, fragrance-free baby washes at bath time; if you use baby lotion on their skin, choose one that is unscented.
+Be sure to use only mild, fragrance-free baby washes at bath time.
+If you use baby lotion on their skin, choose one that is unscented.
 Don’t apply lotion or anything other than a healing ointment to the drool rash and keep it as dry as possible.

-4 tips to help prevent drool rash
+Four tips to help prevent drool rash

-Drooling is a natural behavior for babies, and preventing it can be a challenge.
-“But there are a few things you can do to help keep your baby’s skin clean and dry to minimize drool rash,” Dr. Singh says.
+“Drool rash isn’t usually serious, but it can make your baby uncomfortable.
+Fortunately, there are things you can do to keep your baby’s skin clean and dry to prevent irritation and reduce the risk of a rash,” Dr. Singh says.

 1. Gently wipe